luizalbertocviana/clojure-shopping-cart-api/README.md

 - add one item to logged in user's shopping cart
 - remove one item to logged in user's shopping cart
 - clean logged in user's shopping cart
+- generate totals and subtotals of a logged in user's shopping cart
+- get logged in user's shopping cart content as JSON
 - register discount coupon
 - apply a discount coupon to logged in user's shopping cart
-- generate totals and subtotals of a logged in user's shopping cart
-- store logged in user's shopping cart into database (persistence)
-- retrieve logged in user's shopping cart from database
-- get logged in user's shopping cart content as JSON
 - register a product as part of inventory
 - remove a product from inventory
 - change product's price